garyduu901/i2ris_data_driven_control/README.md

 ## Contact

-For support or troubleshooting, contact pdu5@jh.edu.
+For contributing and troubleshooting, contact pdu5@jh.edu.